widesky/docs/content/en/products/cloud/vis/_index.md

 + Perform real-time supervisory control of devices
 + Securely service multiple end-customers via a single WideSky Cloud instance
 + Share data insights and knowledge via the web or mobile devices
-+ View and administer all of the  time-series data and asset models
++ View and administer all of the  time series data and asset models

 ## WideSky data plugin